List of Challenge Anneka episodes

-The following is an episode list of the BBC, ITV and Channel 5 television series Challenge Anneka; together with their related challenges.
-In all there have, so far, been 70 episodes; the first 64 of which were broadcast on BBC One, 2 were broadcast on ITV1 and 4 on Channel 5.
+The following is an episode list of the BBC, ITV and Channel 5 television series Challenge Anneka, with their related challenges.
+In all, there have been 70 episodes; the first 64 of these were broadcast on BBC One, two were broadcast on ITV1 and four on Channel 5.
 Episode names given are not official and are shown for reference only.